yxyang1111/Pseudo-Knowledge-Graph/README.md

 This is the implementation for the paper:

-Pseudo-Knowledge Graph: Meta-Path Guided Retrieval and In-Graph Text for Enhanced LLM
+Pseudo-Knowledge Graph: Meta-Path Guided Retrieval and In-Graph Text for RAG-Equipped LLM

 ## Overview